 UPF 50 clothing is considered “excellent” protection from both UVA and UVB by The skin Cancer Foundation in its article on Sun-Protective Clothing.

 SPF 30 or higher broad-spectrum sunscreen is recommended by the American Cancer Society.
 However, it must be reapplied every 2 hours.
 Broad Spectrum refers to both UVA and UVB radiation, be careful that your sunscreen has protection from both.
 See more recommendations about how to choose sunscreen from the American Cancer Society’ UV protection page.

 Therefore, look for a broad spectrum sunscreen.
 Liquid sunscreen may provide effective sun protection for the first 2 or so hours.
 However, SPF liquid sunscreen has to be re-applied, stains things it comes in contact with, including the boat, your clothing, and most fishing gear.

 In contrast, long sleeve sun protection shirts with the correct UPF will protect you all day long.
 The American Cancer Society says that a garment with UPF 40 to 50 will prevent exposure to UVA and UVB and provide all day protection.
-Combine with UPF 50 Sun Mask UPF 50 sun gloves, wide brimmed hat, UV sunglasses and waterproof sunscreen on exposed areas like hands.
+Combine with UPF 50 Sun Mask, UPF 50 sun gloves, a wide brimmed hat, UV sunglasses and waterproof broad spectrum sunscreen on exposed areas like hands.

-With proper protection, fishing can be a rewarding lifetime pursuit and the risk of skin cancer can be minimized with sun protection apparel and sunscreen.
+With proper protection, fishing can be a rewarding lifetime pursuit.
+The risk of skin cancer can be minimized with sun protection apparel and sunscreen.
 When it comes to the sun, let the shirt do the work.